NPS Program Announcements

 What is Nonpoint Source Pollution?

-Nonpoint source pollution, also known as polluted runoff, occurs when rainfall flows over and through the land picking up contaminates such as sediment, nutrients, or bacteria.
-These pollutants are then carried by streams or storm sewers to our lakes, river, wetlands, coastal waters, and ground waters.
-Nonpoint source pollution is contrasted with point source pollution where discharges occur to a body of water at a single location, such as from industry or wastewater treatment plant discharge pipes.
-Nonpoint source pollution can result from everyday activities such as fertilizing a lawn, watering livestock in a stream, constructing roads, or even pet waste.
-Because it comes from so many different sources, it is difficult to regulate and no specific solution may solve the problem.
-In fact, nonpoint source is the greatest threat to our nation's water quality.
+Nonpoint source pollution, also known as polluted stormwater runoff, occurs when rainfall flows over and through the land picking up contaminates such as sediment, nutrients, or bacteria.
+These pollutants are then carried by streams or storm sewers to our lakes, rivers, wetlands, coastal waters, and ground waters.
+Nonpoint source pollution differs from point source pollution where discharges occur to a body of water at a single location, such as from industry or wastewater treatment plant discharge pipes.
+Nonpoint source pollution can result from everyday activities such as fertilizing a lawn, watering livestock in a stream, construction projects, dirt roads, pet waste, or eroded streambanks.
+Because Nonpoint Source pollution comes from so many different sources, it is difficult to regulate, and no specific solution may solve the problem.
+In fact, nonpoint source pollution is the leading source of pollution to our nation's water quality.

-The Alabama Nonpoint Source Management Program uses a voluntary approach to address nonpoint source pollution.
+The Alabama Nonpoint Source Management Program was established in 1989 and uses a voluntary approach to address nonpoint source pollution.
 The program relies on best management practices, education and outreach, technology transfer, monitoring and assessments, and resource assistance using a balanced statewide and watershed-focused restoration approach.
-Local partnerships and citizen input are primary implementation components.
-CWA section 319(h) grants are available to fund targeted, on-the-ground, implementation practices to restore impaired waterbodies in our state.
+The program partners with stakeholders to become active stewards within their communities.
+CWA section 319(h) grants are available to fund targeted management measures to restore impaired waterbodies and protect designated high-quality waters in our state.

 Alabama NPS Management Program Contact Information